Literary Boston

 Tell-All Boston, Boston’s only live-on-stage literary reading series dedicated to the art and craft of memoir, is open to submissions for their next event on Thursday, June 13, 2024, at Porter Square Books.
 Learn more and submit your work here by May 9.

-The Muse and the Marketplace return May 10-12
+The Muse and the Marketplace returns May 10-12

 GrubStreet’s The Muse and the Marketplace conference return in-person to the Park Plaza Hotel May 10-12, 2024.
 The conference “educates aspiring and emerging writers on the craft of fiction and nonfiction, prepares them for the ever-changing world of publishing and promotion, and creates opportunities for meaningful networking.”
 Learn more and register here.